22 MIN READ By Phill Burrows

-In the business world, this friction typically happens when one team hands off a customer to the next team, like is often the case when marketing teams pass new leads onto the sales teams.
+In the business world, this friction typically happens when one team hands off a customer to the next team, like when marketing teams pass new leads onto the sales teams.

-By reducing friction, alignment and communication between teams is improved and momentum is added to the flywheel.
-With an inbound methodology, your marketing, sales, and service teams can add more momentum without adding friction.
+By reducing friction, alignment and communication between teams are improved and momentum is added to the flywheel.
+With an inbound methodology, your marketing, sales, and service teams can add more momentum without friction.

-Once you attract customers and continue to engage and delight them, they will also help keep your flywheel spinning by promoting your brand and bringing new customers to you.
+Once you attract customers and continue to engage and delight them, they will also help keep your flywheel spinning by promoting your brand and bringing new customers.

-Whether we realize it or not, we experience the buyer journey as consumers nearly every time we make a purchase.
+Whether we realize it or not, we experience the buyer journey as consumers nearly every time we purchase.

-A typical B2B customer begins their buyer journey when they experience some kind of problem that triggers a need to search for a solution.
+A typical B2B customer begins their buyer journey when they experience some problem that triggers a need to search for a solution.

 Consumers go through three stages of the buyer journey: